MovIntPlayLab/MovIntPlayLab.github.io/README.md

 ### Collaborators

 **Ana Tajadura Jiménez**, an Associate Professor at UC3M and Honorary Research associate at the University College London Interaction Centre (UCLIC).
-She leads the i_mBODY lab (https://imbodylab.com/), in which research focuses on understanding how sensory-based interaction technologies could be used to alter people’s perceptions of their own body, their emotional state and their motor behaviour patterns.
+She leads the [i_mBODY lab](https://imbodylab.com/), in which research focuses on understanding how sensory-based interaction technologies could be used to alter people’s perceptions of their own body, their emotional state and their motor behaviour patterns.
 Her research is empirical and multidisciplinary, combining perspectives of psychoacoustics, neuroscience and Human-Computer Interaction (HCI).

-**Annika Waern**, Full professor in the Department of Informatics and Media, at Uppsala University (https://www.katalog.uu.se/profile/?id=N13-228).
+**Annika Waern**, Full professor in the Department of Informatics and Media, at [Uppsala University](https://www.katalog.uu.se/profile/?id=N13-228).
 Annika is a ‘Research through Design’ academic with a background in computer science and Human-Computer Interaction, who has been researching play and games for about fifteen years.
 Recently, Annika has been involved with studying technology-supported physical training and hybrid play design for children, adults and families.
 Annika is a DiGRA (Digital Games Research Association) distinguished scholar and a HEVGA (Higher Education Video Game Alliance) fellow.

-**Katherine Isbister**, full professor in the University of California, Santa Cruz's Department of Computational Media, where she directs the Social Emotional Technology Lab (https://setlab.soe.ucsc.edu/about/), and the Center for Computational Experience.
+**Katherine Isbister**, full professor in the University of California, Santa Cruz's Department of Computational Media, where she directs the [Social Emotional Technology Lab](https://setlab.soe.ucsc.edu/about/), and the Center for Computational Experience.
 She has a Research through Design practice at the intersection of Human Computer Interaction and Games/Play, focused on interactive experiences that heighten social and emotional connections and wellbeing.

 **Andrés Maldonado Morillo**, Plastic and Reconstructive Surgeon at University Hospital of Getafe